gbelmm/django-erp/_posts/2014-01-10-welcome-to-django-erp.markdown

 ## A brief introduction
 ### First of all: what *django ERP* is?

-Well, as its name says, **django ERP** is an *open-source*, *user-oriented*, **ERP system** based on [Django Framework](Django).
+Well, as its name says, **django ERP** is an *open-source*, *user-oriented*, **ERP system** based on [Django Framework] [Django].
 Its story starts in 2006, when its founder, **Emanuele Bertoldi**, decided to develop an ERP system for small and medium companies based on [Python].
 At that time, most of ERP solutions were based on old technologies and paradigms, with ugly **UIs** and complex workflows, so the *vision* was to create a solution with an elegant UI and some basics but effective applications to help the users in big problems, leaving the rest to the everyday office suites.

 At that time, the project took the name of [Prometeo ERP] and it was just a desktop-based solution based on [wxWidgets].
 After one year, more or less, Emanuele decided to rewrite the entire codebase from scratch basing the entire project over a solid *web-based framework*...
 That day, [Django] officially entered in the game.